MohammadEshtehardian/charity-website/README.md

 # charity-website
-This is a website with that I design its back-end part with django rest framework.
+This is a website that I design its back-end part with django rest framework.